Action on Climate Change

 Roller flour mills in a production line

-The Nisshin Seifun Group is actively working to reduce CO2 emissions by introducing energy-saving systems and implementing comprehensive efficiency improvement measures.
-We also accelerate the shift to the use of renewable energy including electricity proucunant from renewable energy sources and expansion of the renewable energy use.
+The Nisshin Seifun Group is actively working to reduce CO2 emissions through mitigation measures, including the introduction of energy-saving systems, and comprehensive efficiency improvement initiatives.
+We are also accelerating our transition to the use of renewable energy, including electricity and steam procured from renewable energy sources, and expanding our use of renewable energy.

 We recognize the need for continual large-scale capital expenditure based on long-term perspectives in order to achieve our Group targets.
-We have started to draw down a roadmap for the reduction of CO2 emissions by 2030.
-This roadmap will allow to visualize the timing and scale of capital expenditure and the Group-wide benefits of these investments.
-We have also introduced internal carbon pricing (ICP) that offers insights for capital expenditure plans of the Group’s climate strategy.
+We have formulated a roadmap for the reduction of CO2 emissions by 2030.
+This roadmap will allow us to visualize the timing and scale of capital expenditure and the Group-wide benefits of these investments.
+We have also introduced an internal carbon pricing (ICP) system as a criterion for capital expenditure decisions.
+We will work systematically and comprehensively to reduce energy consumption and introduce renewable energy under our roadmap for the period to 2030.
+We will also leverage expanded fuel transition options and potential advances in technology toward the achievement of carbon neutrality by in 2050.

 Transition to renewable energy use